API-Skeletons/doctrine-orm-graphql/README.md

 * gte - Greater than or equal to.
 * isnull - Is null.
 If value is true, the field must be null.
 If value is false, the field must not be null.
 * between - Between.
 Identical to using gte & lte on the same field.
 Give values as `low, high`.
-* in - Exists within a list of comma-delimited values.
+* in - Exists within an array.
-* notin - Does not exist within a list of comma-delimited values.
+* notin - Does not exist within an array.
 * startwith - A like query with a wildcard on the right side of the value.
 * endswith - A like query with a wildcard on the left side of the value.
 * contains - A like query.

-You may exclude any filter from any entity, association, or globally.
+You may [exclude any filter (excludeCriteria)](https://doctrine-orm-graphql.apiskeletons.dev/en/latest/attributes.html#entity) from any entity, association, or globally.

 Events